Strategic axes

 Within the administrative simplification framework the Ministry is also relying on an “open innovation” and “collaborative innovation” approach.
 Based on collaboration and exchange of ideas, it invites citizens to contribute and, thus, actively take part in the digital transformation process of the public services.

-This participatory approach is reflected in Gov-Jams, collaborative workshops and in the development of co-creation platforms.
+This participatory approach is reflected in Gov-Jams, collaborative workshops and in the development of the co-creation platform www.zesumme-vereinfachen.lu.
 Drawing on participants’ personal experiences, the Ministry aims to propose innovative solutions tailored to meet citizen’s needs.

 In more concrete terms, the Ministry for Digitalisation intends to integrate citizens further in the design process of digital services and products, in addition to simplifying administrative procedures by incorporating tools or functionalities that are designed to cater the citizens’ needs.
 The goal is to make users’ lives easier by taking into account their needs and desires in their everyday lives and interactions with state administrations.